funkhaus/wordpress-theme-boilerplate/README.md

 	footer.php
 ```

-A good basic HTML structure that we use for all our themes.
-Obviously things will need to be changed on a a case by case basis, but if you find yourself deviating form this basic structure significantly, it might be worth thinking about simplifying things.
+Here is an example of the basic HTML structure that we use for all our themes.
+Obviously things will need to be changed on a case by case basis, but if you find yourself deviating from this basic structure significantly it might be worth thinking about simplifying things.

 ```html
 <html>